grpc-ecosystem/grpcdebug/README.md

 ## Quick Start

-If certain commands if confusing, please try to use `-h` to get more context.
+If certain commands are confusing, please try to use `-h` to get more context.
 Suggestions and ideas are welcome, please post them to https://github.com/grpc-ecosystem/grpcdebug/issues!